 Data is everywhere.
-Gone are the days when people looked things up in encyclopedias or lie awake at 3am because they couldn’t remember who sang that song.
-Now it seems like whatever you want to know can be served up to you from a seemingly elegant woman named Siri who happens to live in your phone.
+Gone are the days when people looked things up in encyclopedias or lie awake at 3 am because they couldn’t remember who sang that song.
+Now it seems like whatever you want to know can be served up to you by a seemingly elegant woman named Siri who happens to live in your phone.

 All of this now-available data isn’t necessarily accurate.
 We were probably a little more trusting of information sources before Al Gore invented the internet.
 Now, we roll our eyes at Aunt Edna or Uncle Charlie who is adamant about something crazy like Martians are plotting to take over Earth or organic food will kill you.
 They’re convinced that it’s true – because it said so on the internet.

 And yes, I know that Al Gore didn’t invent the internet – because it says so on the internet.

 All of us rely on data every day to make decisions.
 We check the weather to determine what to wear.
 We check traffic to determine the best route to work.
 We check the scale to determine if there’s any room for chocolate in the near future (maybe that’s just me).
 Even my dad, who was known for his “my gut says” analysis would check the Farmer’s Almanac.

 But what if the data you’re looking at is wrong/incomplete/old?
 While the impact to you personally might not be big (you carry an umbrella & didn’t need it, you’re stuck in traffic, etc.) – the impact on your business could be huge.
 There could be big financial implications, missed opportunities, damage to your reputation, and more.

 Just look at Wells Fargo.
 After it was discovered that account managers were opening unauthorized accounts, it cost them $185 million in fines, thousands of employees were fired, their reputation and shareholder value was damaged, and they are still paying back their customers.